Who We Are

 Shilpa Jain - Executive Director, YES!

-Victoria Woo - ConsultantVic is a serial entrepreneur with over 30 years of experience in start-ups, international management and in academia.
-She lectures at Stanford University, Management Science and Engineering.
-Most recently, she has devoted the past decade to bridging academia and business communities by co-designing custom executive programs at INSEAD and Harvard where she helped Fortune 500 clients curate learning journeys for C-suite, senior leaders and high-potential managers.
+Victoria Woo PH.D. - Adjunct ProfessorVic is a serial entrepreneur with over 30 years of experience in start-ups, international management and in academia.
+She is an adjunct professor at Stanford University, Management Science and Engineering and at Presidio Graduate School.
+In Asia, she helped bridging academia and business communities by co-designing custom executive programs at INSEAD and Harvard where she helped Fortune 500 clients curate learning journeys for C-suite, senior leaders and high-potential managers.
 In these roles, she also has facilitated dialogue and cooperation among world-wide business partners, alumni, and clients.
-She is a mentor for blackbox.vc, and she advises early stage startups.
+She is a mentor for blackbox.vc, and she advises early stage startups and serves on advisory board of the Artful Method.
 She founded the Marin Chapter of the Awesome Foundation and continues her research on discovering factors that contribute to sustaining and attaining eudaimonia.
 Her research has led to development of measurements such as Transformation Quotient ™ and Thriving Transitional Experiences™.
 She proposes a formula to improve thriving in the highly complex and dynamic world in which we live and work, IQ*EQ*TQ.
-A simple formula designed to ground skillsets necessary for success; by harvesting the transformative power of change, through which individuals’ well-being is enhanced.
+A simple formula designed to ground skillsets necessary for success; by harvesting the transformative power of change, through which individuals’ ability to thrive is enhanced.

 Arlene Hilliard -